xavierfontaine/generatools/README.md

 ### Tasks list
 The following would help improve code robustness:
+- Programmatic generation & evaluation: when stabilise, add function tests.
+- Programmatic generation: when stabilise, add sanity checks on conf file used.
 - mlflow: mlflow works through global variables, which can be dangerous.
   Devising a workaround would be precious.
 - PromptSeqsPairs: this object inherits from dataclass, which is not